Electing a Mega-Mayor: Toronto 2014

 - Dimensions: 6.0in x 1.0in x 9.0in

 Author InformationR.
-Michael McGregor is an assistant professor in the Department of Politics and Public Administration at Ryerson University.
+Michael McGregor is an associate professor in the Department of Politics and Public Administration at Ryerson University.

 Aaron A. Moore is an associate professor in the Department of Political Science at the University of Winnipeg.